BlogSpam-Net/blogspam-api/README.md

 The biggest difference in terms of code is that the existing nodejs codebase stores "bad" IPs in redis, and blocks them for 48hours.
 Ideally I'd just skip that part.

+The existing code-base also stores the count of spam/ham comments in redis, on a per-site basis.
+That isn't currently supported here either.
+Oops.

 ## TODO